Formulas

 Section titled “Status from a flag”When a Yes/No field is enough to decide the value:

 if(is_active, "Active", "Inactive")if takes a true/false value as its first argument and returns one of two results.
 For a Yes/No field, use the field directly.
 For “is this empty”, use is_null or is_not_null.
+For numeric ranges or specific values, wrap the condition in a comparison function.

 Spell save DC